Why Jaden Should Have Beaten Yugi at the End of Yu-Gi-Oh GX

 Much earlier in GX, Yugi faces Dimitri, a duelist who stole Yugi's deck.
 Not based his strategy around it, not copied his theme, but actually stole the literal cards that compose Yugi's ensemble.
 Some fans contend that facing Dimitri wasn't the same as facing Yugi despite the cards not changing, but I disagree—as long as Dimitri wielded Yugi's deck list to its full effect (which he did), Yugi couldn't have performed better himself.
 Unless you're argue he'd use special powers to draw whatever he needs—and if that's the case, you're making him invincible by default with protagonist armor.

-Plus, this was before Jaden received the Neo-Spacians cards, meaning before even reaching his pinnacle, Jaden successfully overcame a duelist who played Yugi's deck as best as anyone with the cards could have.
+Plus, this was before Jaden received the Neo-Spacians cards, meaning before even reaching his pinnacle, Jaden successfully overcame a duelist who played Yugi's deck just as well as Yugi himself could.

 Who do you think deserved the win?